Incognito (Celine Dion album): Promotion

-On 2 April 1987, Dion performed at a special show organized to celebrate the release of Incognito at Club L'Esprit in Montreal, Canada.
-On 7 April 1987, she appeared on the television show Montréal en direct aired on Télé-Metropole and sang "On traverse un miroir", "Lolita (trop jeune pour aimer)" and "Incognito".
+On 2 April 1987, Dion performed at a special show held to mark the release of Incognito at Club L'Esprit in Montreal, Canada.
+On 7 April 1987, she appeared on the television show Montréal en direct on Télé-Metropole and sang "On traverse un miroir", "Lolita (trop jeune pour aimer)", and "Incognito".
 On 27 September 1987, a television special titled Spécial Incognito aired on Radio-Canada.
-It included the music video for "Incognito" and performances of songs from Incognito ("Partout je te vois", "Lolita (trop jeune pour aimer)", "Délivre-moi", "On traverse un miroir", "Jours de fièvre", "Comme un cœur froid") and three covers ("My Heart Belongs to Daddy", "Chattanooga Choo Choo" and "Seulement qu'une aventure").
-On 2 November 1987, Dion performed the English-language version of "Partout je te vois", "Have a Heart" at the Juno Awards.
-During 1987, she also performed "Incognito" and "On traverse un miroir" on Ad lib on TVA, "Ma chambre" (B-side of Incognitos singles) on Ferland/Nadeau on Télé-Metropole, "Partout je te vois", "The Greatest Love of All" and "Encore et encore" (duet with Francis Cabrel) on Station soleil on Radio-Québec and "Comme un cœur froid" on Montréal en direct.
+It included the music video for "Incognito" and performances of songs from the album ("Partout je te vois", "Lolita (trop jeune pour aimer)", "Délivre-moi", "On traverse un miroir", "Jours de fièvre", "Comme un cœur froid") as well as three covers ("My Heart Belongs to Daddy", "Chattanooga Choo Choo", and "Seulement qu'une aventure").
+On 2 November 1987, Dion performed the English-language version of "Partout je te vois", "Have a Heart", at the Juno Awards.
+During 1987, she also performed "Incognito" and "On traverse un miroir" on Ad lib on TVA, "Ma chambre" on Ferland/Nadeau on Télé-Metropole, "Partout je te vois", "The Greatest Love of All", and "Encore et encore" (a duet with Francis Cabrel) on Station soleil on Radio-Québec, and "Comme un cœur froid" on Montréal en direct.

-On 15 February 1988, Dion sang "Incognito", "Comme un cœur froid" and "Memory" on Téléfun on TQS.
-On 1 July 1988, she performed "Comme un cœur froid" and "Can't We Try" (duet with Dan Hill) on Joyeux millions Canada on TVA.
+On 15 February 1988, Dion sang "Incognito", "Comme un cœur froid", and "Memory" on Téléfun on TQS.
+On 1 July 1988, she performed "Comme un cœur froid" and "Can't We Try" (a duet with Dan Hill) on Joyeux millions Canada on TVA.
 In September 1988, Dion sang "D'abord, c'est quoi l'amour" on Laser 33-45 on Radio-Canada.
-Other 1988 television performances included "Ma chambre", "Summertime" and "D'abord, c'est quoi l'amour" on Ad lib.
-Later, in 1989 Dion also performed "Lolita (trop jeune pour aimer)" and "D'amour ou d'amitié" on Ad lib and "Délivre-moi" on Ferland/Nadeau.
-In addition, she embarked on the Incognito tournée and gave seventy-five performances in Quebec between January and December 1988.
+Other 1988 television performances included "Ma chambre", "Summertime", and "D'abord, c'est quoi l'amour" on Ad lib.
+In 1989, Dion performed "Lolita (trop jeune pour aimer)" and "D'amour ou d'amitié" on Ad lib and "Délivre-moi" on Ferland/Nadeau.
+She also embarked on the Incognito Tour and gave over 80 performances in Quebec between January and December 1988.

 Critical reception

-AllMusic gave the album three out of five stars.
+AllMusic rated the album three out of five stars.

 Commercial performance

-On 23 November 1987, Incognito was certified Gold by the CRIA for selling 50,000 copies.
-On 16 September 1988, it was certified platinum in Canada for selling 100,000 units.
-Later, on 31 January 1996 the album was certified two-times platinum by the CRIA for sales of over 200,000 copies.
-It entered the Quebec chart in April 1987 and topped it for five weeks, spending 91 weeks on it.
-In Belgium Wallonia, Incognito entered the Ultratop 200 Albums chart in 1995, thanks to the success of D'eux and peaked at number sixty-five on 11 November 1995.
-Incognito has sold over 500,000 copies worldwide.
+Incognito achieved commercial success in Canada.
+It was certified gold on 23 November 1987 and platinum on 16 September 1988, before reaching double platinum on 31 January 1996 for sales exceeding 200,000 copies.
+The album also performed well on the Quebec chart, entering in April 1987, spending five weeks at number one, and remaining on the chart for 91 weeks.
+In Belgium's Wallonia, Incognito entered the Ultratop 200 Albums chart in 1995, following the success of D'eux, and peaked at number 65 on 11 November 1995.
+Worldwide sales exceeded 500,000 copies.